 Parents who don’t witness their child getting injured should be concerned about a TBI if they see their kid “ask the same question repeatedly or have any sign of cognitive impairment,” Cooks said.
 “Nausea or vomiting after a child strikes their head can also be very worrisome.”

 The study spotlights the changing attitudes toward concussions, said Dr. Michael McDowell, a professor of neurological surgery at the UPMC Children’s Hospital of Pittsburgh.

 Back in the early 2000s, people often dismissed football concussions as just dings and bell-ringers, McDowell said.
 Then the public became aware of the dangers of concussions, and coaches realized, when a football player got hit, “maybe he shouldn’t be put back out there for a second, maybe more serious hit to the head,” he added.

 Girls get TBIs in sports, too, McDowell said.
 But there haven’t been the kinds of changes in the sports they play as there were in football, he said, adding that it’s possible that girls also should be required to wear gear to protect their heads.

 While most of the brain injuries appear to be related to sports like football, basketball and soccer, the data suggest many also occur in the home and are tied to contact with floors, stairs, ceilings and walls.

-If you don’t see your child hit their head, you should be concerned if they develop headaches, changes in appetite or sleep patterns, become irritable, or have concentration issues, McDowell said.
+Even if you don’t see your child hit their head, be concerned if they develop headaches, changes in appetite or sleep patterns, become irritable or have concentration issues, McDowell said.

 The warning sign that the TBI might be more severe include not getting better after two weeks or the symptoms getting progressively worse, McDowell said.
 “These signs should warrant an immediate call to the primary care physician or a presentation to the emergency room,” he added.